 Songfacts: I had to ask.

-Toni: Ronnie also started out with Donnie Kirchner.
+Wine: Ronnie also started out with Donnie Kirshner.
 A lot of us started together, and we've all been very, very close for all these years.
 Can you imagine?
 Over 30 years, we're all… we're family.